-Why does international trade slow down during a recession?
+Why does international trade slow down (or even shrink) during a recession?
 Does this help an economy during a recession or magnify the problems an economy is experiencing?
 Does global economic interdependence provide more or less stability for an economy?
-Will international stay around its average growth rate of around 7 percent a year over the next few decades, or has the level of international trade reached a plateau for the foreseeable future?
-All of these questions are worthy of discussion!
+Will international stay around its average growth rate of around 7 percent a year after the global economy rebounds, or has the level of international trade reached a plateau for the foreseeable future?
+All of these questions are worthy of discussing with your students!